All of the above. Some of them are already available on your blog posts when you create your WordPress blog.

 Don’t forget that you can add pingbacks to photos and images on blog posts.

-Make good use of the sharing buttons at the bottom of your posts and the posts of other bloggers.
+Make good use of the sharing buttons at the bottom of your posts and other bloggers’ posts.

 Make sure you share your blog posts on all your social media accounts.

-Join link-up and blog parties, but remember to visit the blogs of other participants, read their posts and leave them comments.
+Join link-up and blog parties, but remember to visit other participants’ blogs, read their posts and leave them comments.
 They’ll return your visit.

-Before accepting an invitation to write a guest blog post, make sure you’ll be writing it for the right audience.
+Before accepting an invitation to write a guest blog post, ensure you’ll write it for the right audience.

-Don’t be afraid of asking other bloggers if they accept guest blog posts or if they’d like to write a guest post for publication on your blog.
+Don’t be afraid to ask other bloggers if they accept guest blog posts or if they’d like to write a guest post for publication on your blog.

 Leaving good quality comments on other blogs is one of the easiest ways of promoting your blog.
-Other readers will be intrigued as to who you are and what you write about.
+Other readers will be intrigued about who you are and what you write about.